opencybersecurityalliance/kestrel-lang/README.rst

 Hello World Hunt
 ================

-1. Copy the following code into a file using your favorite text editor:
+1. Copy the following 3-step hunt flow into your favorite text editor:

 .. code-block::